 Mistake #1: Configuring Multiple Password Policies for Domain Users Using Group Policy

 This is an easy mistake to make with Active Directory.
 Password policies are always applied to user accounts and are located in the User Configuration GPO, and in most cases most users confuse with these password policies when dealing with service accounts.
-Applying these types of polices to an OU that contains only Servers or Workstations is completely ineffective and a waste of time, and instead need to be applied to an OU containing user accounts.
+Applying these types of polices to an OU that contains only Servers or Workstations is completely ineffective and a waste of time, and need to be applied to an OU containing user accounts.
 In my experience, I have learned that it is best to create at least three password policies for accounts, with these requirements:

 - User Accounts – 8 Characters with low complexity options